-- Operators in Level 4 areas may continue to open all outdoor sports areas, courts, pitches and facilities if documented risk assessments are undertaken and all appropriate mitigating actions including the guidance herein is put in place to ensure the safety of participants, staff and volunteers.
+- Operators in Level 4 areas may continue to open outdoor sports areas, courts, pitches and facilities (with the exception of ski centres/resorts) if documented risk assessments are undertaken and all appropriate mitigating actions including the guidance herein is put in place to ensure the safety of participants, staff and volunteers.
 Please also refer to additional guidance produced by sportscotland at: Getting Your Facilities Fit for Sport.

 Indoor Sport & Leisure Facilities

 - Indoor sport and leisure facilities including club houses, changing rooms and activity areas should remain closed at Level 4.
 Exemptions are available as noted below.

 14.1 Operators may open indoor toilets for public use if they follow Scottish Government Opening Public Toilets Guidelines.

 14.2 Public toilets are defined as any toilets accessible to the public.
 The opening of toilets should be accompanied by local risk assessment, and control measures should be proactively monitored by operators.